zeruhur/cosmiccreatures/docs/mechanical_arachnoid.md

 ### Mechanical Arachnoid

-6 HP, 2 Armor, 6 STR, 8 DEX, 4 WIL, Web Spinner
+6 HP, 2 Armor, 6 STR, 8 DEX, 4 WIL, Web Spinner (d4), Electrified Web (d6, blast, paralyze)

 - An unsettling spider-like creature with a mechanical body.
 Capable of spinning webs.
 - Its metallic appearance and movements evoke a sense of unease and curiosity.
 - When critically damaged, deploys an electrified web that shocks and immobilizes enemies.